 For those of you who might think I am blind to the real threats and that this idea of #embracism will do nothing but leave us vulnerable, I respect your opinion and I agree with the old adage that says, “If the only tool you have is a hammer, everything looks like a nail.”
 There are times when we need a hammer.
 But for those other times, we need a bigger toolbox.
-The idea of #embracism is of making room for other ways of approaching challenges.
+The idea behind the concept of #embracism is one of making room for other ways of approaching challenges with relating across differences.
 Fear is a tactical reaction, not a strategic one.

 What would you have room for in your life if you reduced your fear by just 10%. what could you embrace?
 This made up word, #embracism is an invitation to live into that question and fill it with new possibilities.